apache/arrow/docs/source/cpp/streaming_execution.rst

         outputs_[0]->InputReceived(this, batch);
       }

-      // ErrorRecieved is called by an input of this node to report an error. void ErrorReceived(ExecNode* input, Status error) override {
+      // ErrorReceived is called by an input of this node to report an error. void ErrorReceived(ExecNode* input, Status error) override {
         outputs_[0]->ErrorReceived(this, error);
       }